alexandertrefz/essence/packages/website/diagnostics.md

 An Argument does not match its Parameter's declared Type.
 The message names the Parameter, the Type it wants, and the Type it got.

+### `incomplete-record-argument`

+A Record Argument leaves out a member its Parameter's default does not fill in.
+A partial default (`using options: Options = { retries = 3 }`) says which
+members a call may leave out of the Record it writes; every OTHER member of the Parameter's Type still has to be written, because the value the callee builds is the default merged with the Argument and nothing else would fill those members in.
+The label names the missing members and the notes name the ones the default supplies.

+Only a missing member is reported this way.
+A member with the wrong Type, or one the Parameter's Type does not declare at all, is `argument-type-mismatch` — the Argument is then not a partial of the Parameter at all, and naming the whole Type says more than naming a member would.
+Extra members are not refused as
+such: Record assignability is width subtyping, so a value that carries more than it was asked for is admitted wherever a whole Argument would be, and only a name the Parameter never declares makes the Argument stop being a partial.

+Where the Parameter has no default, a Record Argument is measured whole and a missing member reports `argument-type-mismatch`.

 ### `argument-label-mismatch`

 An Argument carries a label its Parameter does not — a different one, none